Loading Map…

 Click here for some ideas for using these maps for teaching Early Modern World history in middle schools.

-No middle school Premium map units on Modern World history are available yet.
-However, the following Premium unit, primarily designed for high school students, should be useful, with some adapting, as a classroom presentation in middle schools:
+No middle school Key Topic Units on Modern World history are available yet.
+However, the following unit, primarily designed for high school students, may be useful, with some adapting as a classroom presentation in middle schools:

 Early Modern Europe: 1450 to 1750 CE + Teachers Notes